-This concept fits well into the context of a new museum, as in both cases genesis and accessibility are emphasized.
-In 17th century France royal collections, which were housed in Versailles were partially available to the general public.
+This concept fits well into the context of a new museum, as both cases of genesis and accessibility are emphasized.
+In the 17th century, french royal collections were housed in Versailles and were partially available to the general public.
 The Louvre museum opened a century later – in 1793 – to formally preserve and display these art treasures.
 The exhibition is spread over several halls which differ in size, shape and colour.

 The history of the collection is told on wall-size screens where flat images of important events and historical figures move slowly.
 It seems like an old-fashioned way of rendering a story, but nevertheless very powerful.
 The viewer gets a feeling of being part of the scene without technology distracting from the experience.